 There are different commands that your pooch can learn, but the main goal of the training is the same: to ensure they obey your commands.

 What Is The Best Age A Pooch Can Be Trained?

 Experts say that as much as possible, you should start training them as early as five weeks old.
 It’s because that’s where their wave brains are equivalent to those of a fully mature dog.

 Also, it’s the best time to introduce socialization with people and starts with positive reinforcement training.
-Remember that when they reach four and a half months of age, they aren’t classified as puppies anymore.
+Remember that they aren’t classified as puppies anymore when they reach four and a half months of age.

-And failure to begin the training in formative stages, the entire process of training will be more difficult.
+And failure to begin the training in formative stages, the entire training process will be more difficult.
 Meaning, it’s harder to teach an old dog new tricks.
 Training them at a younger age is a pivotal time, too, when it comes to a dog’s mouth behavior.

 Overall, there are seven basic dog commands that you can teach your dogs, and though it may seem hard, consistency is the key.
-That it’s better to train your pooch as early as five weeks old because when they get older, it’s harder to train them with new tricks.
+That it’s better to train your pooch as early as five weeks old because it’s harder to train them with new tricks when they get older.

 You also learned that training is one effective way of communicating with them in a fun and exciting way.
-Remember that training can eradicate their aggressive behavior, that’s why it’s all worth it.
+Remember that training can eradicate aggressive behavior.
+That’s why it’s all worth it.